Stuycs-K/finalprojectapcs-3-glick-andrew-khosh-evan-abraham-max/DEVLOG-Evan.md

 Clarified variables in Ball class by changing names and writing comments

 ### 2025-05-29
-Wrote hit method in Batter class to calculate force applied to ball
+Wrote hit method in Hitter class to calculate force applied to ball

 Wrote hit method in Ball class to set the starting velocity of the ball from the hit

+### 2025-06-01 HOME
+Cleaned up code for controlling the ball in top view to use the proper variables and functions

+Fixed hit method in Hitter class to properly calculate direction of force applied to ball

+Wrote code to control and display ball in top view